adasarpan404/goBull/README.md

 |------------------------------------------------------|-----------------------------------------|
 | `RegisterHandler(jobType string, handler func(*Job) error)` | Registers a worker for a job type       |
 | `Start()`                                            | Starts consuming jobs                   |

+## Roadmap 🛣️

+✅ Redis-based queue
+✅ Delayed jobs
+✅ Automatic retries
+✅ Multiple workers
+⏳ Dead-letter queue
+⏳ Priority job scheduling
+⏳ Web UI for monitoring jobs

+## Contributing 🤝

+We welcome contributions!
+Feel free to:

+- Open an issue for bug reports and feature requests.

+- Submit a pull request with new features or fixes.

+1. Fork the repository

+2. Create a feature branch (git checkout -b feature-new)

+3. Commit changes (git commit -m "Added new feature")

+4. Push to the branch (git push origin feature-new)

+5. Open a Pull Request